-- Global Check: displays the time and results of the previous five checks in reverse chronological order.
-If this is the first time that you perform a global check, the Start button appears in this section.
-You can click Start to go to the Global Check page.
+- Cluster check: displays the time and results of the previous five checks in reverse chronological order.
+If this is the first time that you perform a cluster check, the Start button appears in this section.
+You can click Start to go to the Cluster Check page.

 - Toolbox: displays features that are related to cluster health checks.
-The global check feature is available.
+The cluster check feature is available.
 More features such as node health checks will be available soon.

 - Click Start.
-In the Global Check panel, read and select the Warning check box, and click Start.
+In the Cluster Check panel, read and select the Warning check box, and click Start.

 - To view the progress of the global check, click Details.
 On the Report page, you can view the status of cluster resources and cluster configurations.